 For those in the Cooperative Observer Program with an "online" computer, we have a program called "WX-Coder" that allows you to send in your observations daily, giving the NWS real time access to your data.
 This program utilizes Web technology to allow a user login which then identifies your station, accepts your daily entries and retains that data for future use by NWS and yourself.
-WX-Coder also has a B-91feature that allows you to print your form.
-Once the daily data is entered, we here at the NWS can go in and review your data and print your form eliminating the need for you to mail your form at the end of each month.
-More than half of the COOP stations in central Indiana are utilizing this service.
+WX-Coder also has a B-91 feature that allows you to print your form.
+Once the daily data is entered, we here at the NWS can go in and review and utilize your data, eliminating the need for you to mail or e-mail your form at the end of each month.
+A large majority of the COOP stations in central Indiana are utilizing this service.
 For more information on WX-Coder in central Indiana, contact us at (317) 856-0360, ext 468.
 A link to the WX-Coder User Manual is available on the COOP Program Page.

 Access to the IV-ROCS system is

 Below is the reporting menu that is used with IV-ROCS.

 1) Select the language.
 When asked, enter 1 for English or 2 for Spanish.

 2) Identify yourself.
 Enter your 6-digit station number, no spaces or dashes, and verify the read back.

 3) Enter your observation time using 4 digits or military time (example 7 am = 0700, 2 pm = 1400).

 4) Enter your data.
 The IV-ROCS voice will prompt observers for the data.
 You will only be asked to provide data that your station is equipped to provide.
 Observation elements IV-ROCS is capable of recording are: precipitation (including snow), temperature, evaporation, soil temperature and river stage.